iflowfor8hours/til/presentations/pipeline_security/outline.md

 From an operations stanpoint...
 MY stuff is secure, it's those asshats in DB/development/vendor/OS who can't get their side worked out

 Think big java or OS updates and the testing that has to go into pushing that update, in the devops world who's job is that?

-From a manager's perspective...
+Painless upgrades to chef 11 for anyone who remembers ancient history?

 From my perspective...
-That sounds a lot like the same crap that was talked about operations a few short years ago

-Security, like performance, is often viewed as outside the scope of a CD pipeline as it is difficult to address these concerns in an automated way.
+That sounds a lot like the same crap that was talked about operations a few short years ago Security, like performance, is often viewed as outside the scope of a CD pipeline as it is difficult to address these concerns in an automated way.

 The socialization of devops hinged on CALMS